Home

 For girls, headbands and ribbons may be very pretty, but can become too fussy if they do not stay on well.
 Keep it simple.

 Above all, realize that this is not a studio setting and you can't expect your hair to be studio perfect.
+Editing software has come a long way and I can fix a lot, but if perfection is your goal you may consider a different setting.

 Make-up